-With Texas’ historic voter turnout during an unprecedented pandemic, the 2020 general election will likely be studied for years.
+With a historic voter turnout in Texas during an unprecedented pandemic, the 2020 general election will likely be studied for years.

 President Donald Trump garnered roughly 600 thousand more votes in the Lone Star State than Democratic challenger Joe Biden, upending pundits’ predictions that Texas would turn “blue.”